kenny101/Youtube-Recipes-Dataset-with-Ingredients/README.md

 https://developers.google.com/youtube/v3/getting-started

+Use the extractData.py to append more data to YouTubeRecipesData.csv.
+All files should be in the same directory.

 Usage:
-python3 extractData (Your youtube API key) https://www.youtube.com/playlist?list=(video id 1) https://www.youtube.com/playlist?list=(video id 2) ...
+python3 extractData (Your youtube API key) (youtube playlist url 1) (youtube playlist url 2)...

+YouTube Playlist URLS begin with "https://www.youtube.com/playlist?list=".
+It will not work on individual video links